ConnorBoetig-dev/Venv/frontend/src/README.md

 ---

 **Target Feeling**: Users should feel like they're using the future of photo organization - powerful, elegant, and almost magical in its simplicity.

+  📋 The Pattern:

+  ✅ Use CSS files for:
+  - Complex animations & keyframes (like landing page rotations, liquid flows)
+  - Custom utility classes (like pgv-glass, auth-page-with-grid)
+  - Component-specific patterns that would be verbose in Tailwind

+  ✅ Use Tailwind for:
+  - Layout & spacing (flex, grid, p-8, gap-4)
+  - Colors & states (text-white, bg-black/30, hover:scale-105)
+  - Simple responsive design (md:grid-cols-2, lg:grid-cols-3)